Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/03-filedir.md

 - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---

-The part of the operating system responsible for managing files and directories is called the **file system**.
+The part of the operating system responsible for managing files and directories (where all your data are stored) is called the **file system**.
 It organizes our data into files, which hold information, and directories (also called 'folders'), which hold files or other directories.
+You are probably familiar with this idea from your own laptop.
+It works very similarly on Unix systems.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them, we'll go to our open shell window.